WebOrigami/docs/src/egret/intro.md

 This will define a virtual file called `hello.html`.
 The value or contents of that virtual file will be the result of invoking the function exported by the `greet.js` module.
 Egret follows a convention that `greet` is a reference to the whatever is exported by `greet.js`.
 In this case, that's a function that can be invoked.

-If you open http://localhost:5000/step2/hello.html, you'll now see "Hello, **world**!".
+If you open http://localhost:5000/hello/hello.html, you'll now see "Hello, **world**!".

 Each time you ask for `hello.html`, the web server will evaluate the formula you defined.

 ### Pass an argument to a function

 You can pass arguments to function like `greet`.
-Still in the `step2` folder, create a new file called:
+In the same `hello` folder, create a new file called:

 ```console
 alice.html = greet('Alice')
 ```

 Be sure to use single quotes, not double quotes.
-Because Microsoft Windows does not allow double quotes in file names, Egret doesn't recognize them to encourage cross-platform project compatibility.
+To encourage cross-platform compatibility with Microsoft Windows — which does not allow double quotes in file names — Egret doesn't recognize them.

-You should now be able to open http://localhost:5000/step2/alice.html to see "Hello, **Alice**!"
+You should now be able to open http://localhost:5000/hello/alice.html to see "Hello, **Alice**!"

 Since the function the formula calls is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Egret will `await` the result before serving it to the browser.
+With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.

+A function like `greet` here is essentially transforming content from one form (a string) into a different form — HTML intended for presentation.
+But the function and the formula that invokes it could just as easily be transforming the data into other forms; there's nothing special about HTML here.

 ## Transform data into HTML with a template

-At this point, we're ready to begin transforming content into a form we can present to our site visitors.
-Using plain JavaScript to create HTML for this could work, but for many cases like this would be overkill.
+Transforming data into HTML can be done with plain JavaScript, but for many cases that's overkill.

 --> deciding how to represent team member data